cerebral/cerebral/docs/developer_guide/paths.md

 ### Handling time
 But... there is an other issue here.
 Did you notice that these **showToast** action factories do not cancel each other out?
 So the initial 2 second wait might close the toast where it was supposed to hold for 5 seconds after a success?

 Instead of using **wait**, we can use **debounce**.
 It is difficult to wrap your head around debounce.
 Simply said it ensures that whenever we run **showToast**, any pending toast timer will be discarded.
 But that is not enough, cause we have multiple *showToast* in our signal.
 So we need this behavior to be shared across them.
 Whenever **any** *showToast* is called, we want the existing pending toast timer to be discarded.
 We can do that by creating a shared debounce.
+So once again, head over to *controller.js* and change it to:

 ```js
 ...